DiigoO/itau-backend-challenge/README.md

 Lastly the DOCKERFILE and dockercomposer;

 In every development a sonarlint plugin was used, thus ensuring that the code does not have any vulnerability, bug or condesmell;

+In my first refactor I changed from GET to POST a request that validates the password;
+Add a dto USER to receive the request body;
+In the controller a validation of the body;
+A UTIL package was created and in that package a public class that validates the passwods;
+No service now uses util to validate the password;
+A validator was created that also uses the util package to validate the password;
+Add logs;
 ```

 ## How To Execute